Office of Elementary and Secondary Education, Department of Education.

 III.
 Eligibility Information

-1. Eligible Applicants: Native Hawaiian educational organizations; Native Hawaiian community-based organizations; public and private nonprofit organizations, agencies, and institutions with experience in developing or operating Native Hawaiian programs or programs of instruction in the Native Hawaiian language; and consortia of the previously mentioned organizations, agencies, and institutions.
+(c) Public and private nonprofit organizations, agencies, and institutions Start Printed Page 68157with experience in developing or operating Native Hawaiian programs or programs of instruction in the Native Hawaiian language.

 2. Cost Sharing or Matching: This program does not require cost sharing or matching.